berkinkinay/Discord-clone/README.md

 # Discord-UI-clone 💻
-`This is UI clone project for Discord.`
+`This is just Frontend UI clone project for Discord.`

 ## Used Techs 🥰